-Wanuri Kahiu is an acclaimed artist and filmmaker who shatters conventional thinking about representation in African culture—by celebrating art that’s made for the simple joy of it.
-Kahiu creates work in her very own genre, which she’s coined “AfroBubbleGum”: an aesthetic mash-up of Marvel’s Black Panther and the candy store of your dreams.
-In talks, Kahiu shows why “fun, fierce and frivolous African art” is a political act, because seeing African citizens as healthy, financially stable, and fun-loving emphasizes their humanity in crucial, refreshing, and much-needed ways.
+Acclaimed artist and filmmaker Wanuri Kahiu shatters convention around African representation—by celebrating art that’s made for the joy of it.
+Kahiu creates work in her own genre, called “AfroBubbleGum”: an aesthetic mash-up of Marvel’s Black Panther and a candy store.
+In talks, she shows why “fun, fierce and frivolous African art” is a political act: seeing African citizens as healthy, financially stable, and fun-loving shows their humanity in refreshing, necessary ways.

 “When I present my work somewhere, someone will always ask, "What's so important about it?
 How does it deal with real African issues like war, poverty, devastation or AIDS?"
 And it doesn't...It's just fun, fierce and frivolous.”— -Wanuri Kahiu

 “My work is about Nairobi pop bands that want to go to space or about seven-foot-tall robots that fall in love.
 It’s nothing incredibly important.
 It’s just fun,” says filmmaker Wanuri Kahiu.
 And that particular, necessary attention to fun has landed her some amazing new projects—like teaming up with Stranger Things star Millie Bobby Brown to adapt and direct the celebrated YA novel The Thing About Jellyfish as a feature film, produced by Reese Witherspoon.
 And if that weren’t enough, acclaimed Nigerian-American author Nnedi Okorafor and Kahiu are co-writing the upcoming series adaptation of sci-fi legend Olivia Butler’s Wild Seed, set to star Academy Award-winner Viola Davis.